qx2199quintus/orientation/README.md

 This tutorial & exercise is designed for trainees interested in joining our lab.
 It reflects our expected computing skills using R, Python, Linux shell commands and bioinformatics workflow languages.
 Even if you lack the skills for one or more of the languages at the time you start this tutorial, we believe the learning curve for new skills enough to complete the exercises is reasonable given a few hours of effort.
 Still, please do not hesitate to contact us (wang.gao@columbia.edu) if there is a blocker as you go through the material.

 An additional note on effort: for student interns and research assistants we expect a minimum of 10hrs/week effort.
+Successful completion of this exercise in a week's time is an indication of the efforts you are able to devote.

 ## Task 1: Unix command shell and command tools